kansal9/zap/doc/index.rst

   # plot a spectrum extracted from the original cube
   plt.plot(zobj.cube[:,50:100,50:100].sum(axis=(1,2)), 'b', alpha=0.3)

-  # plot a spectrum of the cleaned ZAP dataproduct
+  # plot a spectrum of the cleaned ZAP2 dataproduct
   plt.plot(zobj.cleancube[:,50:100,50:100].sum(axis=(1,2))), 'g')

   # choose some number of modes by hand